-If the plot of the new Nicholas Cage movie Willy’s Wonderland sounds familiar it should, we saw the humans versus killer animatronics plot a few months ago in The Banana Splits Movie.
+If the plot of the new Nicolas Cage movie Willy’s Wonderland sounds familiar it should, we saw the humans versus killer animatronics plot a few months ago in The Banana Splits Movie.
 This time they’re demonically inspired and picking off anyone dumb enough to spend the night in the abandoned restaurant where a satanic cult used to sacrifice unsuspecting families.

 So why would anyone spend the night in there?
-In the case of The Janitor (Nicholas Cage, Color Out of Space, Primal) he doesn’t have much choice.
+In the case of The Janitor (Nicolas Cage, Color Out of Space, Primal) he doesn’t have much choice.
 It seems his brand new Camero blew out all four tires on a misplaced set of stingers.
 And the town’s only mechanic doesn’t take credit cards.
-Oddly enough all of the town’s ATMs are out of order as well.
-But, he’s offered a deal, clean up the now abandoned Willy’s Wonderland and he can have the tires in payment.
+Oddly enough, all the town’s ATMs are out of order as well.
+But, he’s offered a deal, clean up the now abandoned Willy’s Wonderland, and he can have the tires in payment.

 About the same time, Liv (Emily Tosta, Mayans M.C.) is caught trying to burn the place down.
 She’s sent home to her stepmother (Beth Grant, Grave Intentions) who happens to be the town sheriff who chains her to a pipe in their trailer.
 It isn’t long before her friends rescue her, however, they’re going to wish they hadn’t as they find themselves caught in the middle of the battle between The Janitor and Willy the Weasel.

 Director Kevin Lewis (The Accursed, Malibu Spring Break) and writer G.O.
 Parsons have created a film that badly wants to become a cult film.
 But, as one of the film’s producers Adam Rifkin (The Dark Backwards, Director’s Cut) could have told them, that has to happen organically, it isn’t something you can intentionally create.

 As The Janitor, Cage is the mysterious stranger taken to an absurd degree.
 We know he’s a badass before we even see him, courtesy of what he’s driving and the military dog tags hanging from the car’s rearview mirror.
 When we do see him, he’s all beard, boots and sunglasses.
 He keeps cleaning even after being attacked by a robotic ostrich, And he doesn’t say a word throughout the whole film.